Professor Stephen Rippon

 July 1999: Fruitful Earth (Seeds of Power), BBC2 [discussing Romano-British landscape and the Gwent Levels]

 My teaching covers landscape archaeology in the Roman and medieval periods, and is characterised by its interdisciplinarity.
+I currently contribute to the Level 1 module ARC1030 Investigating British Archaeology, Level 2/3 options ARC2400/3400 Understanding the Landscape of Roman Britain and ARC2401/ARC3401 Understanding the Landscape of Medieval Britain, and ARCM200 Field Study.

 I studied for my BA(hons) in Archaeology at the University of Reading where I stayed to undertake my PhD under the supervision of Professors Grenville Astill and Michael Fulford.
 The title of my thesis was "Landscape evolution and wetland reclamation around the Severn Estuary" (which was published in 1997 as The Severn Estuary: Landscape Evolution and Wetland Reclamation).
 I then became a Research Fellow in the Department and completed the pioneering Gwent Levels Historic Landscape Study (published in 1996 as The Gwent Levels: Landscape Evolution and Wetland Reclamation).
 I then took up a British Academy Postdoctoral Fellowship which entailed a comparative study of the changing ways in which human communities first exploited, then modified, and ultimately transformed (through reclamation) wetland landscapes in southern Britain and mainland North West Europe (published in 2000 as The Transformation of Coastal Wetlands).